mattermost/docs/source/deploy/deployment-overview.rst

 If Mattermost is accessible from the open internet, the following is recommended:

-1. An IT admin should be assigned to set up appropriate network security, subscribe to `the Mattermost security bulletin <https://mattermost.com/security-updates/#sign-up>`__, and `apply new security updates </upgrade/upgrading-mattermost-server.html>`__.
+1. An IT admin should be assigned to set up appropriate network security, subscribe to `the Mattermost security bulletin <https://mattermost.com/security-updates/#sign-up>`__, and :doc:`apply new security updates </upgrade/upgrading-mattermost-server>`.
-2. The organization enables `SAML Single Sign-on </onboard/sso-saml.html>`__ or enable `MFA </onboard/multi-factor-authentication.html>`__ using Google Authenticator.
+2. The organization enables :doc:`SAML Single Sign-on </onboard/sso-saml>` or enable :doc:`MFA </onboard/multi-factor-authentication>` using Google Authenticator.

 If Mattermost is accessible from the open internet with no VPN or MFA set up, we recommended using it only for non-confidential, unimportant conversations where impact of a compromised system is not essential.